fastify/fastify-cookie/Readme.md

 ### Parsing

-Cookies are parsed in the `preHandler` Fastify hook and attached to the request as an object named `cookies`.
+Cookies are parsed in the `onRequest` Fastify hook and attached to the request as an object named `cookies`.
 Thus, if a request contains the header `Cookie: foo=foo` then, within your handler, `req.cookies.foo` would equal `'foo'`.